GreatFruitOmsk/pyqtdeploy-mirror/doc/command_line.rst

     cases.
 However you should check that they are appropriate for your particular case and modify them if necessary.

+.. cmdoption:: install

+    .. versionadded:: 1.2

+    This will compile (if necessary) and install a particular package for a particular target platform.
+It is assumed that the recommended directory structure described in :ref:`ref-directory-structure` is being used.

+    At the moment only the ``python`` package for the ``win`` target is supported.
+It is assumed that you have installed Python using one of the Windows installers from ``python.org``.

 .. cmdoption:: show-packages

     This will display a list of packages that :program:`pyqtdeploycli` can